GabeScott/standard-works-vault/General Conference/1994 October - Helping Children Know Truth from Error.md

 # Helping Children Know Truth from Error

-*By By Michaelene P. Grassli - Recently Released Primary General President*
+By Michaelene P. Grassli - *Recently Released Primary General President*

 *Given in the October session of the 1994 General Conference*